MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 and by temperature relaxation at the surface and northern boundary.
 The grid is Cartesian and the Coriolis parameter :math:`f` is defined according to a mid-latitude beta-plane equation :math:`f(y) = f_{0}+\beta y` ;
 here we choose :math:`f_0 < 0` to place our domain in the Southern Hemisphere.
 A linear EOS is used with density only depending on T, and there is no sea ice.

-Although important aspects of the of the Southern Ocean and Antarctic Circumpolar Current were realized in the early 20th Century
-(e.g., Sverdrup 1933 :cite:`sverdrup:33`),
-understanding this system has been a major research focus in recent decades.
+Although important aspects of the of the Southern Ocean and Antarctic Circumpolar Current were realized in the early 20th Century (e.g., Sverdrup 1933 :cite:`sverdrup:33`), understanding this system has been a major research focus in recent decades.
 Many significant breakthroughs in understanding its dynamics, role in the global ocean circulation, and role in the climate system have been achieved (e.g., Marshall and Radko 2003 :cite:`marshall:03`;
-Olbers and Visbeck 2004 :cite:`olbers:04`; Marshall and Speer 2012 :cite:`marshall:12`;  Nikurashin and Vallis 2012 :cite:`nikurashin:12`;
+Olbers and Visbeck 2004 :cite:`olbers:04`; Marshall and Speer 2012 :cite:`marshall:12`;
+Nikurashin and Vallis 2012 :cite:`nikurashin:12`;
 Armour et al. 2016 :cite:`armour:16`;Sallée 2018 :cite:`sallee:18`).
 Much of this understanding came about using simple, idealized reentrant channel models in the spirit of the model described in this tutorial.
 The configuration here is fairly close to that employed in Abernathy et al. (2011) :cite:`abernathy:11` (using the MITgcm) with some important differences, such as our introduction of a deep north-south ridge.

-We assume the reader is familiar with a basic MITgcm setup, as introduced in :ref:`tutorial Barotropic Ocean Gyre <sec_eg_baro>` and :ref:`tutorial Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`.
+We assume the reader is familiar with a basic MITgcm setup, as introduced in tutorial :ref:`Barotropic Ocean Gyre <sec_eg_baro>` and tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`.
 Although the setup here is again quite idealized, we introduce many new features and capabilities of MITgcm.
 Novel aspects include using MITgcm packages to augment the physical modeling capabilities, discussion of partial cells to represent topography, and an introduction to the layers diagnostics package (:filelink:`/pkg/layers`).
-Our initial focus is on running and comparing coarse-resolution solutions with and without activating the Gent-McWilliams (1990) :cite:`gen-mcw:90` mesoscale eddy parameterization (:filelink:`/pkg/gmredi`).
+Our initial focus is on running and comparing coarse-resolution solutions with and without activating the Gent-McWilliams ("GM") (1990) :cite:`gen-mcw:90` mesoscale eddy parameterization (:filelink:`/pkg/gmredi`).
+As first noted in Danabashoglu et al. (1994) :cite:`danabasoglu:94`, use of GM in coarse resolution models improves global temperature distribution, poleward and surface heat fluxes, and locations of deep-water formation (see also the Gent 2011 :cite:`gent:11` perspective on two decades GM usage in ocean models).
 At the end of this tutorial, we will describe how to increase resolution to an eddy-permitting regime, detailing the few necessary changes in code and parameters, and examine this high-resolution solution.
 In our discussion, our focus will be on highlighting how the representation of mesoscale eddies